openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 * Behavior - Resolves to the UUID of the item of a matching source identifier in the specified collection.
 Uses the source identifier found at the specified XPath.

 ### Custom Attachments
-EQUELLA supports attachment types other than file attachments and simple URLs.
-For example, EQUELLA attachments can also be YouTube videos and Flickr media.
+openEQUELLA supports attachment types other than file attachments and simple URLs.
+For example, openEQUELLA attachments can also be YouTube videos and Flickr media.
 Such attachments require specialized metadata to be added to the /xml/item/attachments/attachment element in the item’s metadata for each of these attachments.
 The EBI supports the creation of such attachment elements using what are called Custom Attachments.

 To create item attachments other than the standard file attachments or URL links /xml/item/attachments/attachment elements need to be created in items.
 This can be done by specifying a CSV column with Column Data Type of “Custom Attachments”.
 Inside the column, a cell should contain an XML fragment of the required attachment elements.
 As with URLs and standard attachments, the column heading should be the metadata target of the corresponding Attachments control in the wizard.